 Selected for AICL’s Best Books of 2017

-Strangers is available as an eBook in ePUB and PDF formats and as an audio book in mp3 format.
+Strangers is available as an ebook in .epub, .mobi, and .pdf formats and as an audiobook.
 Select a format using the drop-down menu to the left and checkout as usual.
 You will be sent an email with instructions to download the file.